-It’s a super modern but also a classic look that surprisingly blends into the background and makes your space look larger and, more importantly, makes your plants look amazing and vibrant.
+It’s a super modern but classic look that surprisingly blends into the background, making your space look larger and, more importantly, making your plants look amazing and vibrant.

-That’s why we had no hesitations to paint the fence black in our new home as we know it’s the best colour for a garden fence.
+That’s why we had no hesitations about painting the fence black in our new home, as we know it’s the best colour for a garden fence.

 How To Paint A Garden Fence FAQ

 Most outdoor fence paints don’t require a primer before painting.
 They are formulated to withstand the elements and provide protection against mould.
-Both of the fence paints we recommend – the budget-friendlier Curprinol paints and the more expensive Woodtex paint don’t require a primer.
+Both of the fence paints we recommend – the budget-friendly Curprinol paints and the more expensive Woodtex paint- don’t require a primer.

 As always, painting anything will depend on the look you want to achieve.
-If you have a super high-quality cedar fence that weathers to a beautiful soft grey over time, you probably won’t want to paint it.
+You probably won’t want to paint if you have a super high-quality cedar fence that weathers to a beautiful soft grey over time.

 We’re big fans of using a paintbrush for almost all painting we do, especially when painting a fence.